Healthdirect Free Australian health advice you can count on.

 Ruptured abdominal aortic aneurysm

-Complications of abdominal aortic aneurysms
+Complications of an abdominal aortic aneurysm include:

 Resources and support